andis-sprinkis/xdg-open-simple/README.md

         1. Lack of a robust identification of the desktop environments and their the default opener commands.

-           This has required adding lots of work-arounds in the original `xdg-open`.
+           These features have required adding lots of work-arounds in the original `xdg-open`.
-        1. Not required for providing the core functionality of this tool.
+        1. Not required for the core functionality of this tool.

     - Substituting `Name` (`%c`) and `Icon` (`%i`) field codes within the `Exec` key to pass program icon identifiers and localized program names to the applications.
 (In specifications)

         Reason:

         1. Unlikely to be in use.

            Out of more than 100 Desktop files on my Linux system, none use these field codes.

 - Support for the relative target file paths and URLs has been added.
 - From `xdg-utils` substitutes only the `xdg-open`, not the other tools.